John Pawlowski 1946 - 2020 - Obituary

 He is survived by his wife of 37 years, Donna, his daughter, Michelle Bridges of Arlington, TX, son, John (Susan) Freysinger of Greensboro, NC, granddaughter, Kaitlin, and grandsons; John, Joshua and Jacob.
 Also surviving are sisters; Linda (Dick) Seidel of Macomb and Terese Pawlowski of Cleveland, Ohio, uncles and aunt, two nieces and many cousins.

 In lieu of Flowers, John requested donations be sent to either Levitt Pavillion in Arlington or the Mission Arlington Metroplex.
-There will be a Memorial Service at Dallas Fort Woth National Cemetery.
+There will be a Memorial Service at Dallas Fort Worth National Cemetery.